 Note: Due to the fact that we strongly recommend using this fly trap in the chicken coop, we frequently get asked if chickens can eat flies.
 The short answer is that they shouldn’t.
 This article from Hobby Farms will give you the reasons why!

-Weeds and Flowers
+Feed Chickens Weeds and Flowers

-One of the most satisfying things to feed your chickens is the weeds that pop up in your yard and garden!
-This not only gets rid of weeds, but feeds your chickens at the same time.
+This not only helps to get rid of weeds, but feeds your chickens at the same time.
 Feeding weeds to your chickens is a great way to feed chickens for free, but to find even more check our our post: 5 Ways to Feed Chickens for Free

 Chickens Adore Eating These Weeds: